 What is the cost of living in Saudi Arabia and can I save a lot of money if I teach English there?

-How do I get a job to teach English in Saudi Arabia?
+How to find a job teaching English in Saudi Arabia